 5. TunnelBear – Popular Free App for Mac Users

 The provider offers over 20 servers without any additional cost which is pretty impressive.
 From the privacy standpoint, TunnelBear is a great VPN to have as it has no data retention policies.
-Furthermore, it uses AES-256 encryption to keep VPN sessions of users private while using their Mac computers.
+Furthermore, it uses AES-256 encryption to keep VPN sessions of users private, hide your IP address and protect from DNS leaks while using their Mac computers.

 For more information, see this TunnelBear review.